 While these aren’t in any order of importance, I find the further through the five we go, the more difficult these are for a business owner to choose to invest in because they take more time.
-Four is building strategic referral channels, not just people who already know you and like you and will reactively send you a referral when asked but these are people who will go out of their way because it’s in their best interest to send you your clients.
+Four is building strategic referral channels.
+These are not just people who already know you and like you and will reactively send you a referral when asked.
+These are people who will go out of their way because it’s in their best interest to send you your clients.

-Lastly, scaled traction.
+Lastly, scaled traction through a volume play.
 What are some of the activities that you could be doing to get you and your business in front of a whole range of people?
-A simple example, something like presenting it events or running a giant podcast of videos.
-This is the kind of things that instead of getting in front of one person a time, get in front of a hundred five hundred or a thousand.
+A simple example, something like presenting at events or running a giant podcast or video series.
+This is the kind of opportunity that instead of getting in front of one person a time, gets in front of a hundred, five hundred, or thousands of potential relationships ready to enter your hourglass.